tylor/chrome-tab-stats/README.md

 *   Open Chrome, click Window > Extensions
 *   Click '+' next to 'Developer mode'
 *   Click 'Load unpacked extension...'
-*   Select the extension's folder
+*   Select the extension folder

-You should now see the tab info icon on your browser!
+*   You should now see the tab info icon on your browser